 Seating is important, although it has zero functionality other than providing a place to sit.
 Using a pair of pilot seats (captain and first officer) provides a level of realism and immersion that isn't possible when using a normal office chair or car seat - especially if the office chair has rollers :)

-In my opinion the Weber seats are more comfortable than the Ipeco seats and are certainly easier to fit as they do not require the use of straight or J-rails - they bolt directly to the floor.
+In my opinion, the Weber seats are more comfortable than the Ipeco seats.
+They are also are easier to fit as they do not require the use of straight or J-rails - they bolt directly to the floor.

-If you are a purist you can, with a little extra fabrication, alter the Weber seats to look almost identical to Ipeco seats.
+If you're a purist, you can with a little extra fabrication alter the Weber seats to look almost identical to Ipeco seats.
 At the end of the project, I may dispose of the two Weber seats and purchase Ipeco seats.

 To see the two Weber seats that will be used in the simulator, navigate to the image gallery